 Mitchell’s professional associations include Berkshire Choral International, New York Summer Opera Scenes, Trinity Church Wall Street, CantaLyrica Chamber Choir, and the Vermont Music and Arts Center.
 He was twice soloist with the New York Repertory Orchestra, performing Bartok’s 3rd piano concerto and Milhaud’s Le Carnaval d’Aix.
 Mitchell has performed with numerous singers and instrumentalists, and is in high demand as a collaborative pianist.

 A native of Portland, Oregon, Mitchell holds a Bachelor of Arts from Portland State University and a Master of Music from the Eastman School of Music.
 While at Eastman, he held a Fellowship in accompanying and was awarded the Performer's Certificate, the conservatory’s highest honor.
-Previously music director of Bay Ridge United Methodist Church, Mitchell is currently music and choir director of the Unitarian Church in Summit, New Jersey, and Temple Israel of New York City.
-This will be his sixth year accompanying BCI choristers in Sheffield.
+Previously music director of Bay Ridge United Methodist Church and Beacon Unitarian Church in Summit, New Jersey, Mitchell is pianist at Temple Israel of New York City.
+This will be his ninth year accompanying BCI choristers when he joins the faculty in Richmond.